datntvn/MyWorkspace/PracticeReactJS/Chapter2_README.md

 react-router-bootstrap

+# Update 2
+You should use nvm to be easier in finding which version of node work for you (based on the list of dependencies that the book sample required)

 Having error when execute "npm install" due to nodejs & nvm in 2018 is not compatible with the version required by the book

 Refer to this link: http://dev.topheman.com/install-nvm-with-homebrew-to-use-multiple-versions-of-node-and-iojs-easily/

+All version of node I had installed:  v6.7.0,v6.9.5,v6.11.3,v7.0.0,v7.10.0 and I tested, and command "npm install" works for 7.0.0, and 6.11.3

+# BEGIN - skip this part
 ..
 Below are notes from installing nvm via brew, I kept the information here for later reference in case I want to completely remove this installation manually